jamescherti/outline-indent.el/README.md

 Select and narrow:
 - `(outline-indent-select)`: Select the current line and all lines indented under it.
 - `(outline-indent-narrow)`: Narrow the buffer to the current line and all lines indented under it.
+- `(outline-indent-comment)`: Comment the current line and all lines indented under it.

 ### Evil mode